-If a child is absent school will:
+If a child is absent, school will:

-- Telephone, text or email parents/carer's on the first day of absence if we have not heard from them. - Liaise closely with Attendance and Pupil Support Service and take appropriate action to address poor attendance; this may include letters being sent home, home visits by the Attendance and Pupil Support Officer or meetings in school. - Refer the matter to the Local Authority Attendance and Pupil Support Service if attendance falls below 90%.
+- Telephone, text or email parents/carers on the first day of absence if we have not heard from them. - Liaise closely with the Attendance and Pupil Support Service and take appropriate action to address poor attendance; this may include letters being sent home, home visits by the Attendance and Pupil Support Officer or meetings in school. - Refer the matter to the Attendance and Pupil Support Service if attendance falls below 90%.

-Telephone numbers
+Telephone Numbers

 It is vital that school can contact parents/carers at all times.
-Please ensure that you inform school of any changes to your contact details and provide additional emergency contacts in the event that parents/carers are unavailable
+Please ensure that you inform school of any changes to your contact details and provide additional emergency contacts in case you are unavailable.